gravitational/gravity/docs/6.x/quickstart.md

 ```

 Now click on the printed URL and select a password.
 You are now inside the Cluster
-Admin Panel.
-You can bookmark the following URL to access it in the future: `https://https://10.5.5.28:32009/web/`
+Control Panel.
+You can bookmark the following URL to access it in the future: `https://10.5.5.28:32009/web/`

 You will also see that this Cluster is running Mattermost inside, accessible as a Kubernetes service
 on port `32010`, i.e. it's accessible using IP addresses of both machines in the Cluster: